BeratYesbek/vhoops_android/README.md

 English

+## I will refactor all codes,
+## I will use Hilt,Data binding and MVVM

 FIREBASE, VIDEO TALK and more thing

 Hello reader, I have been developing this project approximately for 3 week. it did not finish yet.
 As a database I use Fireebase.